 - · Hang feed buckets on the fence;

 - Drape water hoses over the fence;

 - Stack feed or manure near the fence;

 - Run water lines parallel to the fence;

-- Allow feed or water barrels to be located too close to the fence.
+- Allow feed or water barrels to be located too close to the fence;

+- Place water trough near the fence.

 We welcome your comments and suggestions.
-Our Company Mission is To Build Safe Fences
+Our Company Mission is to Build Safe Fences for Horses.